fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ```

 In the above code:
-* `schema` is the variable in which the array is saved.
+* `schema` is the variable in which the array is stored.
+* Each object of a schema maps to a column of the tabular representation of the data.
 * Each column in the `DataTable` is represented by a JSON object within the `schema` array.
 The JSON object has the following attributes:
-    * name - Specify the name of the column.
+    * name - Specify the name of the column of the tabular representation of data.
     * type - Specify the type of the column.
     * format - Specify the input format of the date as per you data.
 In this example, the format is `%-m/%-d/%Y`.
 To know more on date formats click [here](/fusiontime/fusiontime-attributes).